-In March, 2013, the Board adopted a policy relating to executive compensation, known as "Say on Pay", to give shareholders a formal opportunity to provide their views on the executive compensation plans of the Company through an annual advisory vote.
+The Company's policy relating to executive compensation, known as "Say on Pay", gives shareholders a formal opportunity to provide their views on the executive compensation plans of the Company through an annual advisory vote.

 The Company will disclose the results of the vote as part of its report on the voting results for the Meeting.
 The advisory vote is non-binding on the Company and it remains the duty of the Board to develop and implement appropriate executive compensation policies for the Company.
 However, the Board will take the results into account when considering the executive compensation plans and policies of the Company for future periods.
 In the event that a significant number of shareholders oppose the resolution, the Board will endeavour to consult with its shareholders as appropriate (particularly those who are known to have voted against it) to understand their concerns and will review the Company's approach to compensation in the context of those concerns.
-The Board will consider disclosing to shareholders as soon as is practicable, and no later than in the management information circular for its next annual meeting, a summary of any comments received from shareholders in the engagement process and any changes to the compensation plans made or to be made by the Board (or why no changes will be made).
+The Board will consider disclosing to shareholders as soon as is practicable, and no later than in the Circular for its next annual meeting, a summary of any comments received from shareholders in the engagement process and any changes to the compensation plans made or to be made by the Board (or why no changes will be made).

-The Board recognizes that "Say on Pay" policies are evolving in Canada and globally and will undertake reviews to determine if the policy is effective in achieving its objectives.
 The Board believes that it is important to have constructive engagement with its shareholders to allow and encourage shareholders to express their views on governance matters directly to the Board outside of the Meeting.
 These discussions are intended to be an interchange of views about governance and disclosure matters that are within the public domain and will not include a discussion of undisclosed material facts or material changes.